 We are here at LEAD GHANA to support you to be a great leader – a developer of people and a builder of teams – whether you are a CEO, a clergyman, a public official or a parent (the GREATEST leadership role of all!).

 The LEAD GHANA platform is an initiative of Seth Tandoh.
-You can find his profile here.
 Below are some of his landmark articles outlining the principles and observations on which LEAD GHANA is based.

 There are MANY positive aspects of our culture to treasure and promote however some aspects of the social systems we have in Ghana, principally our upbringing and education, seem designed to dumb down the individual’s intelligence – intelligence we know exists because when the same Ghanaian is taken to another society/culture he often excels.
 Here Seth Tandoh isolates 5 key soft issues (beliefs, attitudes and behaviours) we value that suppress the potential of Ghanaians who often travel to other societies and thrive!